Frequently asked questions and answers related to proposal development are provided.

 Do deadlines fall at a certain time of the year?

 The majority of the deadlines for humanities grants and fellowships fall between August and December, with the greatest number falling between September and November.
 However, there are some opportunities throughout the year.
-Check the HGDO website, search Pivot»
+Check the RGDO website, search Pivot»

 , or contact firstname.lastname@example.org